zowe/docs-site/docs/user-guide/configure-certificates.md

 ##### Permissions that are required to configure the keyring using the zowe-setup-certificate.sh script

-A required level of permissions depends on several conditions such as:
+A required level of permissions for the user id running the script depends on several conditions such as:
 - A user id that executes the zowe-setup-certificate.sh script is or is not the same as the `ZOWE_USER_ID` value.
 - A Zowe certificate is planned to be signed by external CA or by Zowe's local CA.
 - The `VERIFY_CERTIFICATES` parameter (in the zowe-setup-certificate.env file) is set to `true` or `false`

-The access level for a subset of `IRR.DIGTCERT.*` resources differs depending on a combination of conditions above.
+The access level for a subset of `IRR.DIGTCERT.*` resources differs depending on a combination of the conditions above.

-For example, if user id executing the script and `ZOWE_USER_ID` are identical and Zowe's local CA signs the Zowe certificate and
-`VERIFY_CERTIFICATES` is set to `false` then `READ` access to the subset of `IRR.DIGTCERT.*` resources is sufficient.
+For example, if user id executing the script and `ZOWE_USER_ID` are identical, Zowe's local CA signs the Zowe certificate and `VERIFY_CERTIFICATES` is set to `false` then `READ` access to the subset of `IRR.DIGTCERT.*` resources is sufficient.
 The subset of `IRR.DIGTCERT.*` resources means the `ADD`, `ADDRING`, `CONNECT`, `IMPORT`, `DELRING`, `DELETE`, `REMOVE`, `LIST` and `LISTRING` resources.